CiscoDevNet/cloudfoundry-apps/cf-nodejs/README.md

     - nodejs_buildpack
 ```

-- Set the AppDynamics environment variables for the Node.js agent
+- Edit manifest.yml to set the AppDynamics environment variables for the Node.js agent

 ```
     APPD_AGENT: nodejs